takahirohonda/javascript-workout/README.md

 const updatedFruit = { ...fruit, sweet: true };
 ```

-We can do the spread if the added proerty is an object as below.
+We can do the spread if the added property is an object as below.

 ```javascript
 const add = { sweet: true }